zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 A class field is specified using the reserved word *static* followed by the data type of the field, the name of the field, and an initial value, which is optional.
+If a value is specified, we call the value the class field initializer.
 If no initial value is specified, the field is initialized to 0, 0.0, false, null, etc, depending on the. field's type.

 In our WeatherData class, we can add class fields for values that we would want